DimitriPalmer22/Relapse-Code-Documentation/_temp/01-28 Presentation Script.md

 	- The shaders that are being applied to the game at all times
 		- Dots
 		- Posterization to limit the range of colors
 		- IM SHOWING OFF THE FUCKING DOTS.
 PRESS , AND .
-TO MAKE THE SCREEN DARKER AND BRIGHTER SO WE SEE THE DOTS
+TO MAKE THE SCREEN DARKER AND BRIGHTER SO WE SEE THE DOTS CHANGE
 	- 2D Visual effects
 	- Cel shader on the enemies & on the player's hands
 -